Debra Wood, RN

 A risk factor increases your chances of developing cancer.
 Modifying the following risk factors may help reduce your risk of kidney cancer.

-Because doctors do not know what causes kidney cancer, there are no well-established guidelines for reducing your risk of the disease.
+Because doctors do not know what causes kidney cancer, there are no guidelines for reducing your risk of the disease.

 Avoiding exposure to cancer-causing substances will decrease your risk of developing kidney cancer.
 Suggestions include: